mateuszniechwiej/Ms-1-LP/README.md

 4. Choose [Code Institute Temple](https://github.com/Code-Institute-Org/gitpod-full-template)
 5. Give **Repository** a name and description
 6. Press **Create repository**.
-7. Finally clicked on **Gitpod** button in the newly created repository to start working on this project.
+7. Finally click on **Gitpod** button in the newly created repository to start working on this project.

 ## GitHub Pages
 This website was published using [GitHub Pages](https://pages.github.com/) by:
 1. Navigating to the GitHub [Repository](https://github.com/mateuszniechwiej/Ms-1-LP)
-2. Under the name of this project,there is a navigation bar - > Click on **Settings**.
+2. Under the name of this project, there is a navigation bar - > Click on **Settings**.
 3. Scroll down to the GitHub Pages Heading.
 4. Under the _Source_ Choose **Branch: master*
 5. Click the _Save_ button.